asolo/join-workflow/README.md

 ```

 # how to execute tests
-From the root directory of `join-workflows`, and with the virtual environment active, execute:
+From the root directory of `join-workflow`, and with the virtual environment active, execute:
 ```bash
 python -m pytest
 ```